 Located in the Park Hill neighborhood of Denver, the Denver Campus combines old-world charm with the latest technological resources, including stately turn-of-the-century buildings and newer academic buildings in a quiet park-like landscape.
-Students enjoy access to a variety of academic and laboratory classrooms; residence halls with private and semi-private bathrooms; and a recreation center which includes a dining center, gymnasium and fitness center.
+Students enjoy access to a variety of academic and laboratory classrooms, residence halls with private and semi-private bathroom, and a recreation center which includes a dining center, gymnasium and fitness center.

 Academic Facilities and Administrative Offices

-THE ACADEMIC CENTER at 1900 Olive Street houses academic classrooms; Alumni Hall; Alumni Relations; The Atrium; The Auditorium; Center for Academic Support; classrooms; College of Business; Communications & Media Relations; Development; Executive Offices; Experiential Education & Career Services; faculty offices; Fashion Merchandising & Retail Marketing; The Hospitality College; Legacy Hall; Library; Outtakes; Ricoh Printing & Mailing Services; Student Academic & Financial Services; University Event Center; Wildcat Lounge.
+THE ACADEMIC CENTER at 1900 Olive Street houses academic classrooms, Alumni Hall, Alumni Relations, atrium, auditorium, Center for Academic Support, classrooms, College of Management, Communications & Media Relations, Development, executive offices, Experiential Education & Career Services, faculty offices, Fashion Merchandising & Retail Marketing, Legacy Hall, Library, Outtakes, Ricoh Printing & Mailing Services, Student Academic & Financial Services, University Event Center, and Wildcat Lounge.

-THE COLLEGE OF CULINARY ARTS at 1895 Quebec Street houses academic classrooms; Colorado Dining Room; Coors Beverage Laboratory; Dick Saunders Dining Room; International Baking & Pastry Institute; laboratories.
+THE COLLEGE OF CULINARY ARTS at 1895 Quebec Street houses academic classrooms, Colorado Dining Room, Coors Beverage Laboratory, Dick Saunders Dining Room, International Baking & Pastry Institute and laboratories.

-ASPEN HALL at 7039 East 18th Street houses Admissions; Criminal Justice; Facing History & Ourselves; faculty offices; Health & Counseling Services; Information Technology and the School of Arts & Sciences.
+ASPEN HALL at 7039 East 18th Street houses Admissions, Criminal Justice, Facing History and Ourselves, faculty offices, Health & Counseling Services, Information Technology and the College of Arts & Sciences.

-CENTENNIAL CENTER at 1785 Quebec Street houses academic classrooms; computer lab; laboratory.
+CENTENNIAL CENTER at 1785 Quebec Street houses academic classrooms, a culinary lab and a computer lab.

-STUDENT CENTER at 7150 Montview Boulevard houses Accounting; American Culinary Federation of Colo.; Clubs & Organizations; Dean of Students; faculty offices; Human Resources & Payroll; New Student Orientation & First Year Initiatives; Purchasing; Residential Life; Sage Lounge; Student Activities; Student Affairs; Student Conduct.
+STUDENT CENTER at 7150 Montview Boulevard houses Accounting, American Culinary Federation of Colo., clubs and organizations, dean of students and faculty offices, Human Resources & Payroll, New Student Orientation & First-Year Initiatives, Purchasing, Residential Life, Sage Lounge, Student Activities, Student Affairs, and Student Conduct.

-WILDCAT CENTER at 7050 Montview Boulevard houses Athletics; Campus Dining; Facilities Management; Fitness Center; Gymnasium.
+WILDCAT CENTER at 7050 Montview Boulevard houses Athletics, Campus Dining, Facilities Management, a fitness center and gymnasium.

 Johnson Hall and Wales Hall

 These suite-style residence facilities accommodate two to three students per room with a semi-private bathroom shared between two rooms.
-A limited number of singles with shared bathrooms are also available to those students who are not first-year, traditional students.
+A limited number of single rooms with shared bathrooms are also available to those students who are not first-year, traditional students.

-Presidents features double-occupancy rooms with private baths and is one of two air-conditioned and carpeted halls.
+Presidents Hall features double-occupancy rooms with private baths and is one of two air-conditioned and carpeted halls.

-Like Presidents, Triangolo is air-conditioned and carpeted.
+Like Presidents Hall, Triangolo Hall is air-conditioned and carpeted.
 Triangolo is an apartment-style residence hall with large kitchenettes and living rooms.
 This hall is reserved for upper-class students.

 Gaebe Hall features single-, double-, and multiple-occupancy rooms.
 All rooms are suite-style with full-sized beds, with shared bathrooms and kitchenettes.
 This hall is reserved for upper-class and transfer students.

-Students have access to dining facilities on campus in the Dining Center and at our convenience store, Outtakes.
-For resident students, the room and board plan provides 15 meals per week that they can use in either the Dining Center or Outtakes.
+Students have access to dining facilities on campus in the dining center and at our convenience store, Outtakes.
+For resident students, the room and board plan provides 15 meals per week that they can use in either the dining center or Outtakes located in the atrium.